 As a measure of the Agency's liquidity, it may be useful to compare the restricted fund balance for future redevelopment activities to fund expenditures.
-Restricted fund balance for future redevelopment activities represents 168% of total fund expenditures, including debt service expenditures.
-This increased restricted fund balance for future redevelopment activities will give the Agency's General Fund sufficient cash to meet its near-term operational obligations.
+Fund balance restricted for future redevelopment activities represents 262% of total fund expenditures, including debt service expenditures.
+This restricted fund balance for future redevelopment activities will give the Agency's General Fund sufficient cash to meet its near-term operational obligations.